 After all, it’s true that her most enduring subject, the object of her greatest fascination, remains herself: from school yard ostracism, heartbreak, unclear desire, and ambition, to friendship, betrayal, heartbreak, very clear desire, and ambition.
 There’s even a song on this, her eighth album, released as she has turned 30, which is set in a high school environment familiar to anyone who was listening to her around the time of 2008’s Fearless.

-And Swift continues to excavate if not meaning then at least points of observation from this self-source, now declaring in interviews and liner notes as much as lyrics that she’s done with pleasing people (“who am I offending now?”, she asks wryly in exile) changing to keep others relaxed, and hiding her hunger for life.
+And Swift continues to excavate if not meaning then at least points of observation from this self-source, now declaring in interviews and liner notes as much as lyrics, that she’s done with pleasing people (“who am I offending now?”, she asks wryly in exile), with changing to keep others relaxed, and hiding her hunger for life.

 Even on this album’s surprise non-personal narrative, the last great american dynasty, which is the true tale of a woman who married into America’s moneyed upper class (“Bill was the heir to the Standard Oil name and money”), scandalised them as a widow with a will of her own (“Who knows, if she never showed up, what could've been/There goes the most shameless woman this town has ever seen?/She had a marvellous time ruining everything”) and left a grand coastal house eventually bought by T. Swift “(“Holiday House sat quietly on that beach/Free of women with madness, their men and bad habits/And then it was bought by me”), the song’s conclusion finds Swift shifting from third to first person, from narrator to a woman being called “the loudest woman this town has ever seen”, and, like its previous owner, thumbing her nose at the concept of fitting in by changing those bad habits and doing the “right” thing (“I had a marvellous time running everything”).